AWikia/Level/README.md

     - Flags (Chequered, Triangular, Black, White, Stripped)
     - Warning and disallowed signs (Including the ones with a line over a square)
     - Squares and Circles (Black, White in all sizes)
+    - Several Smilies and Emoticions (Most come from Emoticons block, three come from Symbols and Pictographs, Extended-A)
     - Some Window controls, including font size changes
     - Regional Indicators that create Flag Emojis
   - Extended Latin C